martin-juul/embedded-stm32/README.md

 #### Temperature & Humidity

 These readings arrives from the Grove DHT sensor.
 It is read faster than the sensor can keep up with, therefore it handles errors - so it does not disturb the display.

+#### Dew point

+The dew point is the temperature to which air must be cooled to become saturated with water vapour.
+When further cooled, the airborne water vapor will condense to form liquid water.
+When air cools to its dew point through contact with a surface that is colder than the air, water will condense on the surface. - Wikipedia

 #### Earthquake detection